Why 2017 Should Be The Year Of Park Bo-Gum

 — Soompi (@soompi) December 31, 2016

-According to Soompi, the song topped Melon, Mnet, Bugs, Soribada, Genie, Naver and Monkey3 charts upon its release and debuted at #3 on Gaon Music Chart.
+According to Soompi, the song topped Melon, Mnet, Bugs, Soribada, Genie, Naver, and Monkey3 charts upon its release and debuted at No. 3 on Gaon Music Chart.

 In 2016, he bagged numerous awards.
-He won the Asia Star Award, Best Star Award, and Asia Popular Artist Award doled out by Yahoo.
+He won the Asia Star Award, Best Star Award, and the Asia Popular Artist Award, doled out by Yahoo!.
 He also won OSEN’s Star of the Year award.
 In December, besides hosting the KBS Drama Awards, the actor also bagged the Top Excellence Award, Best Couple Award, and the Best Kiss Award.

 Park Bo-gum was also declared the Actor of the Year by research company Gallup Korea, according to a report by Manila Bulletin.

-The 23-year-old star garnered 35.2% to top the year-end Gallup Korea poll, which asked 1,700 Koreans aged 13 and above to pick their top drama actors of the year.
+The 23-year-old star garnered 35.2 percent to top the year-end Gallup Korea poll, which asked 1,700 Koreans aged 13 and above to pick their top drama actors of the year.

-Park Bo-gum was the most-searched entertainer on the Internet this year in Korea, according to big data analysis by SK Telecom.
+Park Bo-gum was the most-searched entertainer on the internet this year in Korea, according to big data analysis by SK Telecom.

 Park Bo-gum generated 792,560 mentions this year, a report by Chosun stated.